Universal separability criterion for arbitrary density matrices from causal properties of separable and entangled quantum states: Conclusions

-The causal approach developed in turn allows for the formulation of the most universal form of the separability (or entanglement) criteria of the causal nature for arbitrary density matrices of arbitrary dimensionality in terms of certain fixed explicit combinations of matrix elements of given density matrix.
-The causal approach to the seprability criteria demonstrated for arbitrary density matrices represents a brand new heuristic viewpoint on the underlying temporal quantum evolution of generic density matrices with respect to their entanglement properties.
+Such the causal approach being developed for the first time allows for the formulation of the most universal form of the separability (or entanglement) criteria of the causal nature for arbitrary density matrices of arbitrary dimensionality in terms of certain fixed explicit combinations of matrix elements of given density matrix.
+This causal approach to the separability criteria demonstrated for arbitrary density matrices represents a brand new heuristic viewpoint on the underlying temporal quantum evolution of generic density matrices with respect to their entanglement properties.